skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 		- connectivity (I/O -> controlled by the I/O controller)
 			- extends the capabilities of the host machine
 			- are optional in nature
-			- General external connections(e.g. USB)
+			- general external connections(e.g. USB)
 			- i.e.: printer, keyboard, mouse, headphones, monitor and a lot more
 	- **CPU**
 		- control unit - controls the data coming in and out of the CPU